Flora-San/BookStoreREST-API/README.md

 ## CRUD - Book Store REST API
-### for this simple crud I use python, pytest, and the configuration described is for linux
+For this simple crud I use python, pytest, and the configuration described is for linux

 **Install poetry _linux instructions_**

-update first if is necessary
+Update first if is necessary
 ```
 sudo snap install curl  # version 8.1.2
 ```